-While inventory management doesn’t inherently require digitization, automated data capture can help preserve accuracy within your system.
-To eliminate manual data entry, ValuTrack recommends enterprise-grade handheld devices such as Zebra’s rugged scanners, which can connect to your inventory management system while capturing multiple codes at once.
+While it doesn’t inherently require digitization, automated data capture can help preserve accuracy within your system.
+To eliminate manual data entry, ValuTrack recommends enterprise-grade handheld devices such as Zebra’s rugged scanners, which can connect to your inventory system while capturing multiple codes at once.
 To explore Zebra’s complete family of rugged scanners, download our brochure here.

 Unlike inventory management, warehouse management involves large-scale oversight of your whole warehouse operation from inventory, to workforce productivity, to supply chain communication, and beyond.
 As a result, warehouse management focuses on outbound transactions to keep products moving smoothly down the supply chain.

 As a more complex system, warehouse management normally requires both hardware and software to yield noticeable results, yet when implemented successfully, it can:

 - Locate inventory within the warehouse for faster order fulfillment

 - Connect to your ERP and reporting systems